ncaccia/full-stack-open/README.md

         - are necessary when we want to run some shared setup or teardown operations for a group of tests

       - [Differences between various assert module functions Stack Overflow debate.](https://stackoverflow.com/questions/16745855/difference-between-equal-deep-equal-and-strict-equal/73937068#73937068)

+  - Learnings from Exercise 4.6.
+4.7.

+    - [Lodash library](https://lodash.com/docs/4.17.15) -> provides a variety of utility functions:
+      - Arrays:
+        - `_.countBy(blogs, (blog) => blog.author);` => object where the keys are authors' names + counts
+          ```
+          {
+            "Edsger W. Dijkstra": 1,
+            "Mary & bombon": 1,
+            "Mr big Dog": 1,
+            "Annastasia": 2
+          };
+          ```
+        - `_.maxBy(Object.keys(blogCounts), (author) => blogCounts[author]);`
+          - I used Object.keys() because  the result of contBy() is an object and this way its returns an array of the keys (author names) in the blogCounts object.

+        - `_.groupBy(blogs, 'author')` groups the blogs by the author's name, resulting in an object where the keys are author names and the values are arrays of blog objects.
+        - `_.mapValues(..., group => _.sumBy(group, 'likes'))` maps each group of blogs to the total number of likes for that group.

+          - **Important note:** This can also be achieved by using reduce() native JS higher function for Grouping and Summing:
+            - The reduce function iterates over the blogs array once, accumulating the total likes for each author in the likesPerAuthor object.
+This approach ensures we only traverse the array a single time.
+              - Finding the Maximum Using reduce: The second reduce call finds the author with the maximum likes by comparing the likes of each author.

+    - Debuggging Node.js Tesst that fail

 - #### User administration